-Through a coordinated approach of initiatives, The Foundation has created a space for giving, interacting, sharing and connecting with each other and the community with the aim of making meaningful impact on social and community issues and support staff involvement in the community.
+Through a coordinated approach of initiatives, the Foundation has created a space for giving, interacting, sharing and connecting with each other and the community with the aim of making meaningful impact on social and community issues and support employee involvement in the community.

 The Foundation has three key focus areas:

 - Aboriginal and Torres Strait Islander communities, and